Mean fields and fluctuations in compressible magnetohydrodynamic flows: Mean fields and fluctuations in a compressible random flow

 \section{Mean fields and fluctuations in a compressible random flow}

-Averaging procedures can be used to represent a physical variable $f$ as a superposition of a mean $\langle f \rangle$ and fluctuating $f'$ parts, $f=\langle f \rangle + f'$.
+Averaging procedures can be used to represent a physical variable $f$ as a superposition of its mean $\langle f \rangle$ and fluctuations $f'$: $f=\langle f \rangle + f'$.
 Ensemble averaging is used in most theoretical contexts.
 Ensemble-averaged quantities do not need to be independent of any spatial or temporal variable.
-However, volume and time averaging are often the only options available in simulations and observations.
-For example, the average over a volume $V$,
+However, volume and time averaging are often the only options available in simulations and observations, and those averages clearly are independent of spatial and time variables, respectively.
+Consider for example, the average over a volume $V$,